How to Think About Data Structure and Algorithm

 This logic uses the traverse

-function is essentially the same as the traverse
+function is just like the traverse

 class Solution {